fhwn-ac-at/dracula-Jaken42/README.md

 Use `make` in the repo root to build `snl.out`.

-NOTE: Throughout the code and this readme, snake fields and ladder fields will be referred to as `special fields`.
+NOTE: Throughout the code and this readme, snake fields and ladder fields will be commonly referred to as `specials` or `special fields`.

 You can run an example with `make run` or execute it manually.
 The program reads CLI arguments to customzie the board.
-`make run` uses the flags `-w 5 -h 5 -d 5 -s 10 20 -s 24 5 -s 11 6 -s 9 23` by default.
+Just `make run` uses the flags `-w 5 -h 5 -d 5 -s 10 20 -s 24 5 -s 11 6 -s 9 23` by default.

 ---